Founder of BSM

 - Certified Professional Midwife, North American Registry of Midwives, 2019

 - Licensed Midwife, State of California, 2019

 I am a member of the Black Midwives Alliance, National Association of Certified Professional Midwives, and the California Association of Licensed Midwives (CALM).
 I partake in current holistic evidence-based midwifery care and continuing education units in BLS, ALSO, and neonatal resuscitation to further my skills and knowledge in traditional midwifery wisdom.
 Contributing to the birth community as a midwife hopefully will awaken my own aspirations to honor and trust the beauty of birth.
-In my free time, I like to volunteer for midwifery medical missions in East Africa, walk outdoors, teach Qur’anic Arabic and cook.
+In my free time, I like to hike remote areas or forest bathe, cook vegetables, and teach Qur’anic Arabic with Measured Tones Institute.

 “Some people look for a beautiful place, others make a place beautiful.”